pagelj/airs/README.md

 ### modules/ranking.py

-Class for ranking, at the moment based on cosine similarity.
-The class provides a sorted list of output documents for a query, based on the cosine ranking.
+Class for ranking based on cosine similarity or proximity.
+The class provides a sorted list of output documents for a query, based on the cosine ranking or the proximity ranking.

+### modules/evaluation.py

+Class which entails functions for the evaluation process.

+### modules/porter.py

+A free porter stemmer, used from https://bitbucket.org/mchaput/stemming/src/5c242aa592a6d4f0e9a0b2e1afdca4fd757b8e8a/stemming/porter.py?at=default&fileviewer=file-view-default

-### Not listed Classes
+### Not listed modules/classes

-Classes which are not listed here, are not used by now resp. will be used in future applications.
+Classes which are not listed here are not used for now or will be used in future applications.

+## Gold Annotations

+The gold data is stored in the file golddata.txt.

+## Output for first submission (09.
+May 2016)

+The output for our index and a sample query is stored in output.txt